MDeanLindsay/Klaviyo-API/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Creating an on demand jupyter notebook to test Klaviyo's API, get basic transformations handled, before we convert the notebook into a script that can be thrown into dagster.
+A jupyter notebook to create a flattened table of email campaign data, with their audiences, tags, and applicable metrics from Klaviyo's API endpoints.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>